Venus crebrisulca

 Venus crebrisulca is a species of marine clam, a marine bivalve mollusc in the family Veneridae, the venus clams.

 Description

 The length of the clam attains 47.6 mm.
+It has an ivory color.

+(Original description in Latin) The shell is cordate-rounded in shape and has a white base color, which is decorated with reddish spots.
+It is marked by frequent, obtuse transverse sulci that become more prominent and somewhat lamellose toward the anterior side.

+Biology

+This species is a suspension feeder, like its family Veneridae.

 Distribution

 This species occurs in the Atlantic Ocean off Morocco, Western Sahara and Senegal.